openframeworks/ofBook/math_chapters_unnumbered/Math_chapters.md

 This chapter introduced a different kind of math from what you were used to.
 But while introducing _a new thing to do things with_ we opened up a lot of unexplored dangers.
 Notice that we always multiplied vectors by matrices in a certain order: It's always the vector _after_ the matrix, the vector is always transposed, and any new operation applied to an existing situation always happens with a matrix to the left of our result.
 There's a reason for all of that: Commutativity.

 ##### Commmumamitativiwha?
-In high school Algebra, we used to think that $$$a\cdot b=b\cdot a$$$.
+In high school Algebra, we used to think that $a\cdot b=b\cdot a$.
 No reason not to think that: The amount of uranium rods that you have times the amount of specially trained monkeys that I have equals the same amount of casualties, no matter the order of multiplication.
 That's because quantities are commutative, the order in which they apply operations to each other doesn't matter.

 But, in matrixland we're not talking about things we counted - instead, we're talking about operations.
 And there's a difference between scaling a square by x and then rotating it by 90 degrees and doing it the other way around: